AJVR Original Research

 • Funding: Include all funding, other financial support, and material support obtained directly or indirectly from any third party in connection with information included in the manuscript or with the writing or publishing of the manuscript.
 If none, include the statement “The authors have nothing to disclose.”

 • References: Are formatted using the current American Medical Association Manual of Style.
-Limit them to those that are necessary.
+Limit to those that are necessary.
 Primary references (eg, original studies) rather than secondary references (eg, textbooks and review articles) are preferred whenever possible.
 Please note that authors bear primary responsibility for the accuracy of all references.

 • Figure legends: Provide sufficient information to allow the figures to be understood without reference to the text, including defining abbreviations used.
-See our detailed instructions on figures.
+See our detailed instructions on figures

-• Tables: Are limited to those containing data important to understanding and interpreting results of the study, are created with the table tool in Microsoft Word, appear after the list of references and figure legends in the manuscript, and have legends that provide sufficient information to allow the tables to be understood without reference to the text, including defining abbreviations used.
+• Tables: Are limited to those containing data important to understanding and interpreting results of the study.
+Are created with the table tool in Microsoft Word, appear after the list of references and figure legends in the manuscript, and have legends that provide sufficient information to allow the tables to be understood without reference to the text, including defining abbreviations used.
 See our detailed instructions on tables.

 • See our detailed instructions on figures.

 Supplementary videos: Videos or animated sequences to support and enhance a manuscript.
 Video or animation files supplied will be published online only.
-Examples of content include a clinical examination, ultrasonographic imaging, or narrated figures.
+Examples of content include a clinical examination, ultrasonographic imaging or narrated figures.
 Narration is not required.
 For videos with narration, begin the video with a verbal statement of your name and the purpose of the video, disclose any conflicts of interest, and state any acknowledgments.
 Narration will be transcribed into a text file by the video-hosting platform using artificial intelligence and reviewed by AVMA Editors for accuracy.
 No action is required by the authors for this conversion.

 Limits